NDAA09023U Advanced Algorithms and Data Structures (AADS)

 - Formulate real-life problems as algorithmic problems and solve them.

-- Analyze a computational problem in order to find an appropriate algorithmic approach to solve it.
+- Analyse a computational problem in order to find an appropriate algorithmic approach to solve it.

 See Absalon when the course is set up.